Anthony Perkins: Psycho and Greenwillow

+In 1960, Perkins starred as Norman Bates in Alfred Hitchcock's Psycho.
+The film was produced on a limited budget, with both Perkins and co-star Janet Leigh accepting reduced salaries.
+Much of the crew was borrowed from Hitchcock's television series Alfred Hitchcock Presents.
+In Robert Bloch's source novel, Norman Bates is middle-aged, overweight and unattractive; Hithcock sought to subvert expectations by casting the young, slender and handsome Perkins, who was mostly known for playing wholesome and likable characters.
+Even though Perkins was deliberately cast against type, the character also echoed his natural quirkiness and the nervous energy he had projected in previous roles.

-While filming Psycho, Perkins was also performing in the Broadway musical Greenwillow, composed by Frank Loesser, who reportedly disliked Perkins for being queer.
+While filming Psycho, Perkins was also performing in the Broadway musical Greenwillow, composed by Frank Loesser, who reportedly disliked Perkins for being gay.
 Despite this, Perkins received critical praise for his performance in the show.
 Director George Roy Hill commented on Perkins's performance, stating that while his voice did not possess the typical qualities of a Broadway vocalist, it was free of the harsher tones often associated with musical theatre, and that his main solo, "Never Will I Marry", showcased his strengths.
 For his work in Greenwillow, Perkins was nominated for another Tony Award for Best Actor in a Musical.

-Psycho was produced on a limited budget, with both Perkins and co-star Janet Leigh accepting reduced salaries.
-Much of the crew was borrowed from Hitchcock's television series Alfred Hitchcock Presents.
-Despite the modest production resources, the film achieved substantial critical and commercial success.
-Perkins's performance earned him the Best Actor Award from the International Board of Motion Picture Reviewers and brought him international recognition.
-The character of Norman Bates became closely associated with Perkins and remained a defining role throughout his career; he appeared in multiple sequels over the ensuing decades.
+Upon release, Psycho was a major box-office hit.
+Perkins's performance received praise from critics, earned him the Best Actor Award from the International Board of Motion Picture Reviewers and brought him international recognition.
+The character of Norman Bates became closely associated with Perkins and remained a defining role throughout his career; he appeared in three sequels over the ensuing decades.